nnzhaocs/scripts-for-alltest/hotstorage19/vasily-comments/vasily-comments.md

 To address after the FAST'20 deadline:

 * Use consistently either "layer reconstruct" or "layer restore"
+* Does AlwaysGet will get the layers even if they do not change?

 Possible shortening:

-* Kubernetes pieces in 3.2
-* Preamble of Section 3
+*

 Sep 11
 ------